What is the Protective Factors Survey (PFS)?

 How is the PFS used?

 The primary purpose of the Protective Factors Survey is to provide feedback to agencies for continuous quality improvement and evaluation purposes.
 The survey results are designed to help agencies measure changes in protective factors and identify areas where workers can focus on increasing individual family protective factors.
-A full set of instructions on how to administer the PFS can be found by clicking here or you can reference our revised FAQ here.
+A full set of instructions on how to administer the PFS can be found by clicking here or you can reference our FAQ here.